 Early Rickey Henderson Cards

 Rickey has been a modest hit with collectors but it considering his accomplishments, it’s a little surprising he doesn’t get more love.
-His rookie card from the 1980 set is really the only one from that issue worth having.
+His 1980 Topps rookie card is really the only one from that issue worth having.
 It’s the last rookie card in the era of Topps’ monopoly.
 By ’81, Rickey and everyone else had at least three cards as Donruss and Fleer entered the picture.
 He’s clearly among the game’s all-time best, but you wouldn’t know it from charting what should be a sought-after card, even for those who don’t consider it a ‘vintage’ card.

 The 1980 Topps #482 isn’t terrifically hard to find, but like many issues of the era, it’s not always well-centered.
-Henderson rookie cards–even in higher grades– are still within reach of nearly every collector or investor.
-Even PSA 9 graded examples are available for between $325 and $375.
-Those graded 8 are less than $75.
-Ungraded Henderson rookie cards, even in what would appear to be near mint condition, sometimes change hands for less than $35.
+Henderson rookie cards are still within reach of nearly every collector or investor.

 Henderson also has a couple of minor league cards including one from his 1977 stint at Class A Modesto and another from his final stop in Ogden, UT in 1979, just before he was called up to Oakland for good.

 Some of his more recent autographed cards are readily available and often inexpensive.
-Check out the hottest Rickey Henderson cards on eBay via the live list below.
+Check out the hottest Rickey Henderson cards of all kinds on eBay via the live list below.